Table of Contents

 By that you basically let the "delegate implementation" of the user / the inside of the users' region flow into your algorithm.

 You now can reason about when to call back that patch.
 For example you could call back the patch several times or just when some condition is true.
-You have complete freedom regarding when to call beack the users application of your region.
+You have complete freedom regarding when to call back the users application of your region.

 Custom delegate types